seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 ### SCENE V. Florence.
 Without the walls.
 A tucket afar off.

-*Enter an old Widow of Florence, DIANA, and MARIANA.*
+*Enter an old Widow of Florence, DIANA, VIOLENTA, and MARIANA, with other Citizens*

 **Widow**
 Nay, come; for if they do approach the city, we